 babelforce makes it simple to create any kind of post-call experience.
 This covers any scenario where you would like customers to experience something specific after speaking to an agent.
 For example, many customer service teams want to offer a short post-call survey, the results of which can be used to build key reporting metrics such as CSat.

-The principle is straightforward: you specify an experience in the form of linked application modules, then tell the platform under what circumstances you would like calls to be routed to it.
-If a customer is selected for the experience, they stay on the line after the agent leaves the call and are sent immediately to your configured application modules.
+The principle is straightforward: you specify an experience in the form of linked application modules, then tell the platform under which circumstances you would like calls to be routed to it.
+If a customer is selected for the experience, they stay on the line after the agent leaves the call and are sent immediately to your configured modules.

 This tutorial will help you construct a basic variant of this for inbound calls.
 The customer will choose whether they would like to participate in a survey, and will only go to the experience if they select a certain IVR menu option.